kp2141/cars/README.md

 Beolow is the image of the Project
 ![redux_app](https://user-images.githubusercontent.com/26798743/225757836-cb072460-a99b-4110-b7a3-d85bee759377.PNG)

 In this mini CRUD Project I have used Redux for the state management purpose.
 Where you can add the care and cost of it then you can search the car based on the keyword.
+Total cost of the cars will be changed according to the selection of the car.

 # Getting Started with Create React App